Stop-and-frisk in New York City: Class-action lawsuit brought by Center for Constitutional Rights

 In Floyd v.
 City of New York, decided on August 12, 2013, US District Court Judge Shira Scheindlin ruled that stop-and-frisk had been used in an unconstitutional manner and directed the police to adopt a written policy to specify where such stops are authorized.
-Scheindlin appointed Peter L. Zimroth, a former chief lawyer for the City of New York, to oversee the program.
+Scheindlin appointed Peter L. Zimroth, a former chief lawyer for the City of New York, as an independent monitor to oversee the reform program.
+The decision also mandated that NYPD officers thoroughly justify the reason for making a stop.
 Mayor Bloomberg indicated that the city would appeal the ruling.
 Scheindlin had denied pleas for a stay in her remediation of the policing policy, saying that "Ordering a stay now would send precisely the wrong signal.
 It would essentially confirm that the past practices... were justified and based on constitutional police practices.
 It would also send the message that reducing the number of stops is somehow dangerous to the residents of this city."

 On October 31, 2013, the United States Court of Appeals for the Second Circuit blocked the order requiring changes to the New York Police Department's stop-and-frisk program and removed Judge Shira Scheindlin from the case.
 On November 9, 2013, the city asked a federal appeals court to vacate Scheindlin's orders.
 On November 22, 2013, the federal appellate court rejected the city's motion for a stay of the judge's orders.

 On July 30, 2014, Southern District Court Judge Analisa Torres denied the police unions' motions to intervene and granted the proposed modification of the District Court's August 2013 remedial decision.
 A week later, the City of New York filed a motion to withdraw its appeal.
 On August 13, 2014, the Second Circuit announced the cases would be argued on October 15, 2014.
 On October 31, a three-judge panel on the Second Circuit unanimously ruled against the unions and allowed the city to proceed with its overhaul of the police department.